Building 110: LMCC’s Arts Center

 Resident Choreographer Christopher Williams leading a discussion following a performance of his work in the rehearsal studios.

-Embedded in the midst of inspirational landscapes, waterfront views, and historic architecture, Building 110: LMCC’s Arts Center at Governors Island – with 20 studios for visual artists, 2 rehearsal spaces for performing artists, and a Gallery space – is multipurpose, multidisciplinary arts center for both artists and audiences.
+A former Army warehouse embedded in the midst of Governors Island’s picturesque landscapes, expansive waterfront views, and unique historic architecture, Building 110: LMCC’s Arts Center at Governors Island – with 20 studios for visual artists, 2 rehearsal spaces for performing artists, and a Gallery space – is multipurpose, multidisciplinary arts center for both artists and audiences alike.

-During the off-season, Building 110 is a shared, multidisciplinary space where participating artists can experience a retreat-style residency just a short ferry ride from the frenetic buzz of the city to develop their practice and create new works.
-While on the Island, artists draw inspiration from the unique location, as well as their community of fellow visual and performing artists-in-residence that forms in the space.
+Throughout the year, LMCC’s Arts Center is a shared, multidisciplinary space where participating artists can experience a retreat-style residency just a short ferry ride from the frenetic buzz of the city.
+While on the Island, artists develop their practice and create new works, drawing inspiration from the unique location, as well as the community of fellow visual and performing artists-in-residence that forms in the space.

 Getting to Building 110